defendthehoneypot/NamingConvention/README.md

 | Position             | Description                                                                                                 |
 | -------------------- | ----------------------------------------------------------------------------------------------------------- |
 1-3 | <b>Agency Code.</b>  For the purposes of this document “XYZ” will be used.
 4 | In the Display name field this position will use a “ “ to delaminate the different positions.
 In the Alias name field this position will use a “.” to delaminate the different positions.
 5-X | Object Type.
-These positions will indicate whether the object is a Distribution List or Organizational Mailbox.
-Distribution List.
-This position will use “list” to indicate the object is a distribution list.
+These positions will indicate whether the object is a Distribution List or Organizational Mailbox.</br>Distribution List.
+This position will use “list” to indicate the object is a distribution list.</br>Organizational Mailbox.
-Organizational Mailbox.
 In the Display name field this position will use “Mailbox” and “mbx” in the alias field.
-X | In the Display name field this position will use a “ “ to delaminate the different positions.
-In the Alias name field this position will use a “.” to delaminate the different positions.
+X | In the Display name field this position will use a “ “ to delaminate the different positions.</br>In the Alias name field this position will use a “.” to delaminate the different positions.
 X-X | Object Name.
 This position should be the department name, abbreviation or friendly name of the distribution list. e.g. “IT Network Admins”, “IT” “ISO”, “IT HelpDesk”, “IT System Admins”.
-Each Object name should begin with the Department abbreviation when applicable. e.g “IT”, “HR”, “FIN” or contain a friendly generic name, such as:
-In the Display name field a “ “ will be used between words.
-In the Alias name field a “-” will be used between words.
+Each Object name should begin with the Department abbreviation when applicable. e.g “IT”, “HR”, “FIN” or contain a friendly generic name, such as:</br>In the Display name field a “ “ will be used between words.</br>In the Alias name field a “-” will be used between words.
 X | This position will use a “@” to delaminate the start of the email domain.
 X-X | <b>Company Domain Name.</b>  For the purposes of this document “XYZ” will be used.
 X | This position will use a “.” to delaminate the different positions.